Muriel Matters

-Muriel Lilah Matters (12 November 1877 – 17 November 1969) also known as Muriel Porter or Muriel Matters-Porter, was an Australian-born British political activist, suffragist, educator, actress and elocutionist who immigrated from Australia to the United Kingdom in 1905 and remained until her death in 1969.
+Muriel Lilah Matters (12 November 1877 – 17 November 1969) also known as Muriel Mathers, Muriel Porter or Muriel Matters-Porter, was an Australian-born British political activist, suffragist, educator, actress and elocutionist who immigrated from Australia to the United Kingdom in 1905 and remained until her death in 1969.
 Matters is best known for her work on behalf of the Women's Freedom League at the height of the militant struggle to enfranchise women in the United Kingdom.

 Early life

 Muriel Matters was born in the inner Adelaide suburb of Bowden in the then Province of South Australia (now known as the State of South Australia), the third of seven children, including brother Leonard Matters, to Methodist parents, Emma Alma Warburton and John Leonard Matters.
 Matters' father, John Leonard Matters was an agricultural agent, merchant, cabinetmaker and a Councillor on the Port Augusta Council which saw the family living in many locations in South Australia, including Port Augusta and a number of Adelaide suburbs, before the family immigrated to Perth in Western Australia in the early 1900s.